• Skip to primary navigation

 Other tips & tricks

 • The ingredient amounts in the recipe aren't set in stone.
-If you want to add more cheese, tomato, or pesto (or all three), go for it!
-You could even make a double-decker chicken caprese sandwich with two chicken pieces and two layers of tomato, cheese and basil.
+If you want to add more mozzarella cheese, tomato, or pesto (or all three), go for it!
+You could even make a double-decker chicken caprese sandwich with two chicken pieces and two layers of tomato, mozzarella, and basil.

 Recipe FAQs